jpverkamp/blog/content/reviews/books/Clive Cussler/Dirk Pitt/9 - Treasure.md

 <!--more-->

-Or you can read {{< goodreads book="Treasure" >}} and find out.
+Or you can read [[Treasure]]() and find out.
 As you might guess, it's an absolutely ridiculous book, but at this point, that's pretty much Clive Cussler/Dirk Pitt in a nutshell.
 Don't read it expecting to make overly much sense.
 Read it because it's a rollicking adventure novel with a sprinkling of archaeology.

 I think the biggest negative of the book is that there are really two plotlines--the treasure and the revolutions--and they only barely interact with each other.
 It's not a deal breaker, but it is unfortunate.